anwardr/CISC327-CMPE327-F25/assignment4_draft.md

 This assignment extends the *Library Management System* project from previous labs and assignments.
 It introduces **browser-based end-to-end (E2E) testing** and **application containerization**.

-In the first part, you will design and execute automated E2E tests that simulate real user behavior on your Flask-based web application (e.g., logging in, adding books, viewing records).
+In the first part, you will design and execute automated E2E tests that simulate real user behavior on your Flask-based web application (e.g., adding books, viewing records).
 In the second part, you will containerize your application using **Docker** to ensure it runs consistently across environments.
 Finally, you will deploy your Docker image to **Docker Hub** to demonstrate reproducibility and delivery readiness.